 - 1) The student must pass the checkpoint #2 exam.
-If a student fails the checkpoint #2 exam, the student will be placed on academic probation or dismissed from the MCDB graduate program. - 2) If removed from a lab, the student will be placed on academic probation.
+If a student fails the checkpoint #2 exam, the student will be placed on academic probation or dismissed from the MCDB graduate - 2) If removed from a lab, the student will be placed on academic probation.
 The student and the Associate Chair for Graduate studies will develop a timetable for identifying a new research mentor.
 The expected timetable should be no longer than one term.
 If the student is unable to identify a research mentor, within the specified timetable, the student will be dismissed from the Ph.D. program. - 3) Students will be responsible for holding an annual thesis committee meeting.
 If a student is unable to hold their committee meeting within 12 months of their previous meeting, the student must submit a written request for an extension to the Associate Chair for Graduate Studies.
 The student must cite the reason behind the extension request and ask for an extended period.
 If approved, the extension will be granted for no more than three months.
 If a student fails to hold a committee meeting within the extended period, the student may be placed on academic probation after consultation with their mentor, and given one term to return to good academic standing.

 - 4) The student must receive an "S" for "satisfactory" progress towards their degree in MCDB 995, as determined by their dissertation advisor.
-If a student receives a "U", the dissertation advisor will notify the Associate Chair for Graduate Studies and discuss whether the student should be placed on academic probation.
-In most cases, a student receiving a "U" will be placed on academic probation.
-In some cases, a student could receive a "U" and avoid probation after consultation with the Associate Chair for Graduate Studies, although clear benchmarks would be established for the student to earn an "S" the following term. - 5) The student's progress at their annual committee meeting must be deemed as satisfactory by the thesis committee.
+If a student receives a "U", the student will be placed on academic probation and given one term to return to good academic standing. - 5) The student's progress at their annual committee meeting must be deemed as satisfactory by the thesis committee.
 If the thesis committee determines that the student's progress is unsatisfactory the student will be asked to schedule another meeting within six months.
 If progress after the six-month meeting is deemed satisfactory the student will return to a schedule of annual committee meetings.
-If the student's progress is still deemed unsatisfactory, the student will be placed on academic probation and given three months to have a committee meeting.
+If the student's progress is still deemed unsatisfactory, the student will be placed on academic probation and given one term to have a committee meeting.
 After the meeting the dissertation committee will determine if the student will return to good standing, be dismissed from the MCDB program or receive an M.S. degree after returning to good academic standing in the MCDB M.S. program.